Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Introduction to Part II

-\paragraph{Theorems A, B and C.} We state three separate theorems, each regarding a group $\Gamma$ and a free factor system~$\A$ of $\Gamma$ on which certain constants depend, each concerned with dynamical properties of elements of $\Out(\Gamma;\A)$ and of their actions on the relative free splitting complex $\FS(\Gamma;\A)$.
-For the theory of filling laminations and their associated expansion factors see Section~\ref{SectionAnAxisInFS} for brief initial explanations, in particular Proposition~\ref{PropAxisInFS} and Definition~\ref{DefFillExpFact} in particular; see also Section~\ref{SectionAxisConstruction} for more details on that theory, based on work of Lyman \cite{\LymanRTTTag,\LymanCTTag}.
+\paragraph{Theorems A, B and C.} These three theorems are each concerned with a group $\Gamma$ and a free factor system~$\A$ of $\Gamma$, and with dynamics of elements of $\Out(\Gamma;\A)$ acting on the relative free splitting complex $\FS(\Gamma;\A)$, including quantitative bounds on stable translation lengths in terms of constants that depend only on simple numerical invariants $\Gamma$ and $\A$.
+For the theory of filling laminations and their associated expansion factors see Section~\ref{SectionAnAxisInFS} for brief initial explanations, in particular Proposition~\ref{PropAxisInFS} and Definition~\ref{DefFillExpFact}; see also Section~\ref{SectionAxisConstruction} for more details on that theory, based on work of Lyman \cite{\LymanRTTTag,\LymanCTTag}.

-Here in Part~I we will prove only the upper bound of Theorem~A, and Theorem C. The proof of the lower bound of Theorem~A, and of Theorem B, will be parcelled out to later parts of this paper.